lana-k/sqliteviz/README.md

   </sub>
 </p>

 This is not a mandatory step.
 You can skip it and manipulate queries in sqliteviz without a database.
-Choose a database later when it's time to run a query in the right panel of the Editor (fig. 2).
+Choose a database later in the left panel of the Editor when it's time to run a query (fig. 2).

 <p align="center">
    <img class="figure" src="src/assets/images/Screenshot_editor.png" width="650"/>